2025 State of Performance Management Report

 • ≤2 Questions

-Forms with two or fewer long-text questions see significantly lower completion rates
+Forms with two or fewer long-text questions show significantly lower completion rates, indicating that too few qualitative prompts reduce engagement.

 • 3-5 Questions